non contact measurement technology

 2.4 Interferometry

-Commonly used laser interferometer is a laser as the light source of the Michelson interferometer, that is, a beam of light emitted by the light source by the beam splitter mirror is divided into the measurement light and reference light, respectively, directed to the reference plane and the target plane, the two beams of light after the reflection of the overlap in the beam splitter mirror and interferes with each other.
+Commonly, engineers use a laser interferometer with a laser as the light source for the Michelson interferometer.
+The beam splitter mirror divides the light emitted by the laser into measurement light and reference light.
+It directs these beams to the reference plane and the target plane, respectively.
+After reflecting, the two beams overlap at the beam splitter mirror and interfere with each other.

-When the target plane moves, the light and dark stripes of the interference pattern will change the corresponding number of times and the number of changes will be recorded by the photoelectric counter, from which the distance moved by the target plane can be calculated.
+When the target plane moves, the interference pattern’s light and dark stripes change a corresponding number of times.
+The photoelectric counter records these changes, allowing technicians to calculate the distance the target plane has moved.

 According to the different optical paths, there are two types of split optical paths and common optical paths.